 + We’re knowledgeable 🦉

 We were founded by psychology students and graduates and we are invested in every step of your placement.
-The people you speak to on the phone, and who wrote this very pack have all been to Bali and know the challenges and the triumphs of working at the exact projects you are.
+The people you speak to on the phone, and who wrote this very pack have all been on placement and know the challenges and the triumphs of working at the exact projects you are.

 + We’re responsible 💁🏽

 We train you well.
-It is in our best interest to send only skilled volunteers to work in Bali.
+It is in our best interest to send only skilled volunteers to work on our placements.

 No matter your current skill level, working in a new culture is a whole new experience, and no matter your background, it’s important you be prepared to work sensitively within the culture, which is why the first week you are in country is dedicated to training.

-The majority of our team is also Balinese, which is so important to us and means that we're investing in the people in the countries where we work.
+The majority of our team is also local, which is so important to us and means that we're investing in the people in the countries where we work.

 + We’re authentic 💯